Letting Staff Go – Best Practices for Christian Employers

 STEP 3: Documentation and Consistency

-Carefully maintain documentation for each ministry employee from the time that you first employ an individual until employment ends.
-Regular written performance reviews not only help staff members know how they’re performing, but if properly developed, this documentation also can serve as valuable evidence to support employee termination.
+Carefully maintain documentation for each employee from the time that you first employ an individual until employment ends.
+Regular written performance reviews not only help staff members know how they’re performing, but this documentation also can serve as valuable evidence to support employee termination, if it has been properly developed,

 In addition to thorough documentation, consistent application of discipline also is important.
-Ministries should always consistently apply policies and procedures to all staff members.
-If two staff members demonstrate the same weakness, and if one is given a verbal warning and the other is terminated, the ministry may face a disparate treatment lawsuit.
+Christian organizations should always consistently apply policies and procedures to all employees.
+If two staff members demonstrate the same weakness, and if one is given a verbal warning and the other is terminated, the organization may face a disparate treatment lawsuit.
 To minimize this risk, remain consistent in how you treat all employees.

 STEP 4: Employment Handbook Review

-The termination of employment is nearly always a stressful process, both for the employee and for the ministry representatives who are involved in the process.
+The termination of employment is nearly always a stressful process, both for the employee and the employer.
 While the employee may be disappointed or even angry with the decision, in most cases, they will accept the decision and move on.
 Despite the best preparation and solid reasoning behind an employee termination, some employees who have been fired will pursue legal action against their former employer.
 If a suit is filed, frequently it will be based on one or more of the following premises:

 In the landmark 2012 Hosanna-Tabor Evangelical Lutheran Church and School vs. EEOC decision, the U.S. Supreme Court formally recognized a ministerial exception that applies to belief-based decisions religious institutions make.
 The court’s decision effectively bars ministerial staff members from suing their ministry employer in response to the ministry’s belief-based, employment-related decisions.